Overview

 Are you passionate about making a difference for older people and supporting safe, timely discharges from hospital?
 Do you want to be part of an innovative, integrated service working at the interface of acute and community care?

-We are looking for an experienced and motivated Band 6 Community Nurse to join our Integrated In-Reach and Older People Service, helping to deliver high quality, person-centred care for patients living with frailty, complex health care needs, and social care challenges.
+We are looking for an experienced and motivated Band 6 Community Nurse to join our Integrated In‑Reach and Older People Service, helping to deliver high quality, person‑centred care for patients living with frailty, complex health care needs, and social care challenges.
 This role is central to supporting hospital flow, avoiding unnecessary admissions, and ensuring patients return safely to their home or community setting with the right care in place.
-This is ideal for a dynamic, forward-thinking nurse with experience in acute, community, or older people’s services.
+It is ideal for a dynamic, forward thinking nurse with experience in acute, community, or older people’s services.
+You will be confident working across boundaries, enjoy problem solving, and thrive in a fast paced environment where you can make a real impact on patient outcomes.

 Responsibilities

-* Work proactively on hospital wards to identify medically fit patients at risk of delayed discharge and coordinate timely, safe transitions of care.
+* Work proactively on hospital wards to identify medically fit patients at risk of delayed discharge and coordinate timely, safe transitions of care

-* Use advanced assessment and frailty and falls screening skills to support older people with complex needs, ensuring personalised care planning.
+* Use advanced assessment and frailty and falls screening skills to support older people with complex needs, ensuring personalised care planning

-* Collaborate closely with community health services, social care, primary care, and care homes to streamline pathways and avoid readmissions.
+* Collaborate closely with community health services, social care, primary care, and care homes to streamline pathways and avoid readmissions

-* Provide clinical leadership, education, and support to junior colleagues, care staff, and multidisciplinary teams.
+* Provide clinical leadership, education, and support to junior colleagues, care staff, and multidisciplinary teams

-* Contribute to service development and the wider frailty and admission avoidance pathway, ensuring best practice and innovation.
+* Contribute to service development and the wider frailty and admission avoidance pathway, ensuring best practice and innovation

-* This borough-wide role involves introducing and enabling self-management and self-care where appropriate.
+* Introduce and enable self-management and self-care

-Qualifications and experience
+Qualifications and Experience

 * RGN